Hello visitor | Log in

 • Involvement of regulatory factors (such as DREB1, a transcription factor shown to regulate cold-responsive genes) in HS signaling.

-Acquired tolerance of pepper pollen grains to low night temperatures by pre-exposing pepper plants to high day-temperature conditions.
+Acquired tolerance of pepper pollen grains to low night temperatures following pre-exposing pepper plants to high day-temperature conditions

 • Imposing high day temperature (HDT) conditions, prevented the adverse low night temperature (LNT) effects on vegetative as well as reproductive development..